 Please note that Veriff’s employees and job applicants are not included in the Data Subject definition of this Privacy Notice, as relevant processing activities are mainly covered by other policies.
 If you are interested in the data processing activities during our recruitment process, please review our Recruitment Privacy Notice.

 Veriff is specialized in providing online identification services.
 We consider ourselves the new standard in identity verification, and we allow our contractual parties to verify your identity document e.g. driver’s license, passport or ID card.
-We mainly process End-User Personal Data as a Data Processor for the benefit of the Client in order to provide our Services to our Clients.
-Therefore, you should always read both this Privacy Notice and the information about data processing according to the Client’s privacy notice (i.e., the privacy notice of the company for whom you identify yourself).
+We mainly process End-User Personal Data as a Data Processor for the benefit of the Customer in order to provide our Services to our Customers.
+Therefore, you should always read both this Privacy Notice and the information about data processing according to the Customer’s privacy notice (i.e., the privacy notice of the company for whom you identify yourself).

 1.1 In this Privacy Notice, we explain how and on what basis we collect, store and process Personal Data of Data Subjects.
 We also explain what Data Subjects’ rights are and our obligations and liabilities.